 By writing one of the best nonprofit resumes they’ve ever seen.

-- A nonprofit resume sample better than nine out of ten.
+- A nonprofit resume example better than nine out of ten.

 - How to write nonprofit job descriptions for your resume.

-- Create a resume for nonprofit jobs that stands out.
+- How to create a nonprofit resume that stands out.